Lamden/docs/docs/dapps.md

 ## 4. Approvement of transaction

 ### 4.1 Sending an approve message to the wallet to have the user approve your dapp (website)
 Once you launch the dApp it sends the request to approval to the wallet.
-As a result, of approval hash of approval created.
+As a result, approval hash of approval created.

 ### 4.2 If approved the wallet will create a new account specifically for your dapp